tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  - it is assumed that there is a one-to-one mapping between the PCI and the E-UTRAN Global Cell Identifier (EGCI).
-This is consistent with the PCI modeling assumptions described in :ref:`phy-ue-measurements`.
+This is consistent with the PCI modeling assumptions described in :ref:`sec-phy-ue-measurements`.

 The eNodeB RRC instance here acts as an intermediary between the consumers and the attached UEs.
 At the beginning of simulation, each consumer provides the